phfaist/phfqitltx/README.md

 - `phfsvnwatermark` - add a watermark to your documents with the SVN ID, so that you know which document is which version

+- `phfthm` - goodies for theorems and proofs.

+- `phfparen` - cool definitions for mathematical parenthetic expressions.
+Easy to resize, short code which is still readable.

+- `phfqit` - some useful definitions for LaTeXing stuff in quantum information theory, which I use often

 # Installation